Due to the current school closures, we know that you may be anxious and have questions about your child's transition from primary to secondary.

 We believe that the transition programme we have at The Marvell College offers the student the right balance of support and the opportunity to develop their confidence in order that they become successful in their secondary school career.

-Mrs Stead - Assistant Headteacher/Head of Transition
+Mrs Stead - Deputy Headteacher/Head of Transition

 If you would like to organise an additional visit to The Marvell College please contact Mrs Stead on 01482 799132